Apply to our international master's programmes

 New master's students must accept or decline the offered study place bindingly.
 Master's programmes offered by the University of Vaasa are included in the one study place per term provision.
 You can therefore accept only one study place leading to a higher education degree in Finland during one academic term.

 In addition, students must register at the University personally by the given deadline at the very latest.
-If you fail to register at the University by the deadline, your study right for the programme will be cancelled.
-Please also note that you have to start your studies in the programme in the beginning of autumn semester and register as attending for the whole academic year.
+Please also note that you have to start your studies in the programme in the beginning of the autumn semester and register as attending for the whole academic year.
 You cannot register as non-attending for the first academic year and you cannot postpone the beginning of your studies to the next semester or academic year.

 - Can I transfer credits?